mIRC-Scripters/mirckb/docs/source/commands/set.rst

 Will create a variable like %1209425041 with the value of 'ABC'; Similarly this can be used with $nick and $chan in on events.

-.. note:: /set will fail to evaluate your variable if you have dynamic parameters before the name, read more :doc:`here </beginner/variables.html#special-behaviors-quirks>`
+.. note::  /set will fail to evaluate your variable if you have dynamic parameters before the name, read more here: :ref:`beginner-variable_quirks`

 Synopsis
 --------